FireSquid6/sysdef/README.md

 - `package` - the core package for sysdef.
 Everything in the `src` directory is actually copied over into your installation of sysdef
 - `example-workspace` - an example workspace to toy around with for development
 - `providers` - the providers directory for every provider.
 If you make your own provider, put it here!

+# TODO
+- [ ] system for generating a config based on your current system information